-Accessible by climbing over the headland to the north (which gives a fine panorama over Hat Sai Kaew), the secluded Ao Nuan is Samet’s smallest and most beach.
+Accessible by climbing over the headland to the north (which gives a fine panorama over Hat Sai Kaew), the secluded Ao Nuan is Samet’s smallest and most laid-back beach.
 Because it’s some way off the main track, it gets hardly any through-traffic and feels quiet and private.

 Ao Hin Kok, Ko Samet

 One of the many beaches on Ko Samet’s east coast, and much smaller than its busier neighbour, this stretch has more of a travellers’ vibe.
 Just three sets of bungalows overlook the petite white-sand beach from the slope on the far side of the dirt road – surely making this not only one of the best beaches in Thailand, but one of the best secrets, too.

 Otherwise known as “Diamond Beach”, Hat Sai Kaew was named for its long and extraordinarily beautiful stretch of luxuriant sand, so soft and clean it squeaks under foot – a result, apparently, of its unusually high silicon content.
 Unsurprisingly, it’s the busiest beach on Samet, but the northern end is slightly more peaceful.

 Hat Sai Kaew, or Diamond Beach, on Ko Samet © Tuomas Lehtinen / Shutterstock

 Ao Noi Na, Ko Samet